 - What is Azure?

 - How much does Azure cost?

 Microsoft is always updating their terms. and thats why, we’ve also prepared a little video to help explain the latest and greatest types of Azure instances you can use for your business below:

 Azure is Microsoft’s name for their purchased estate in the public and private Cloud, similar to other services like Amazon Web Services (AWS) and Google Cloud.
 If you’d like to know more about what the Cloud is and problems your company could face by migrating there, check out our article 5 Problems When Moving to the Cloud.
 In general, Cloud computing means that your company would no longer host their own infrastructure.

 Hardware, servers, and web servers that have been traditionally hosted, run, and maintained by a company would now be accessed through Azure’s massive pool of computing resources and you only need to pay for the resources that you use.
 Azure’s resources offer the ability to manage virtual machines (VM) and can provide both Platform as a Service (PaaS) and Infrastructure as a Service (IaaS).

 Some of these services include supporting remote application access, deploying web applications, and content delivery, along with access to their API.
-Data storage allows for safety of big projects; analytics provide a real-time analysis of your data; networking allows the ability to manage traffic and balancing loads, providing security to encrypted keys, and sensitive assets.
+Data storage allows for the safety of big projects; analytics provide real-time analysis of your data; networking allows the ability to manage traffic and balancing loads, providing security to encrypted keys, and sensitive assets.

 2. What are Azure Virtual Machines?